Statement on Unity, Diversity & Community

-- We affirm that God’s revelation of His will and character determines the bases for unity and the limits of diversity which, when heeded, result in greater unity, peace, fruitfulness, and order (1 Cor 12:15–29; 14:33; Eph 4:3–6; 5:17–6:9).
+- We affirm that God’s revelation of His will and character determines the basis for unity and the limits of diversity which, when heeded, result in greater unity, peace, fruitfulness, and order (1 Cor 12:15–29; 14:33; Eph 4:3–6; 5:17–6:9).
 True community as unity in diversity must be fortified with truth, justice, faith, hope, and love (Rom 14:1–15:13; 1 Cor 13).
-Failure to adhere to God’s revealed bases for unity and limits of diversity has resulted in human tragedy.
+Failure to adhere to God’s revealed basis for unity and limits of diversity has resulted in human tragedy.
 Illegitimate diversity without truth and love leads to distrust, fear, hatred, violence, and warfare.

 We deny that a biblical affirmation of unity in diversity necessarily implies the endorsement of any form of diversity that is contrary to God’s revealed standards and norms.